koutras/gb/README.md

-Impement Brandes way of calculating betweenness
+Implement Brandes way of calculating betweenness

-Todo: enable Logger Debug Output
+Todo: 1)enable Logger Debug Output
-	Find a way to pass a external global Variable to Giraph(number of nodes)
+	2)Find a way to pass a external global Variable to Giraph(number of nodes)
+	3) As I have bypassed vertex Value, there must be a way to fix the way output is printed after the computation, for example override giraph.io.VertexWriter

 idea -> change BrachaTouegDeadlockVertexValue
 ---------------------------------------------------------